Part B: Ocean Acidification - A Risky Shell Game?

 Could ocean acidification inhibit the oceanic biological pump by reducing the ability of shell and skeleton builders to sequester carbon?
 If so, what might happen to other components of the carbon cycle?

-- Next, click on "cycles" in the menu at the bottom.
+- Next, click on "Cycles" in the menu at the top.
 This will take you directly to the life cycles of sea urchins interactive.
-You can also view a video on sea urchin larval development from the Plankton Chronicles Website or Plankton Chronicles-Vimeo
+You can also view a video on sea urchin larval development from the Plankton Chronicles Website or Plankton Chronicles-Vimeo.

 - Summarize your experiment.